Suyannesara/ML_diabetes_prevision/README.md

-Disclaimer: dataset used in this project is totally ramdom and does not reflect real data or disease correlation
+Disclaimer: The dataset used in this project is totally random and does not reflect real data or disease correlation.